Medical Student Debt

 Separately, the AAFP has continued to support the National Health Service Corps (NHSC), which offers scholarships or loan repayment as incentives for physicians to enter primary care settings that serve Americans in rural and underserved areas.
 By addressing medical school debt burdens, the NHSC also helps ensure wider access to medical education opportunities.

-NHSC Stakeholders Joint Letter to Congress on Reauthorization - April 4, 2014(3 page PDF)
+Joint Letter to Congressional Leadership on Potential Phase 4 Coronavrius Relief Bill - April 15, 2020(8 page PDF)

 Didn't find what you were looking for?
-Search the Graduate Medical Education document archive.
+Search the medical student debt document archive.